asmcup/runtime/SPEC.md

 ### Beam Sensor

-Casts a beam at the current looking direction.
+Casts a sensor beam at the current looking direction.

 ```
 push8 #IO_SENSOR